Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Matter Partition in cosmic environments

 \subsection{Baryon and IGM Gas Partition in different environments}

-One goal of this study is to enhance observational constraints on feedback mechanisms in FRB foreground mapping analysis by investigating the potential improvements to the model through the integration of cosmic web information, as shown in Equation~\ref{eq:new_decomp} and \ref{eq:f_igm_breakdown}.
+One goal of this study is to test whether cosmic web information helps improve the efficiency of FRB foreground mapping.

+The rationale of FRB foreground mapping analysis is introduced in Appendix~\ref{appendix:FLIMFLAM_intro}.
+FRBs probe the distribution of baryon following a line-of-sight integration, which can be decomposed into distinct contributions from different cosmic components (Equation \ref{eq:DM_FLIMFLAM}).
+A larger divergence of the cosmic web partition of baryon and IGM gas among the feedback variants implies that the gas partition among the cosmic web is more sensitive to the feedback prescription (Equations \ref{eq:flimflam_assumption} and \ref{eq:n_igm}).
+Consequently, such differences should be more readily detectable through FRB probes(Equation~\ref{eq:new_decomp}) when parameterized with structure-dependent baryon partitions (Equation~\ref{eq:norm}; derived in Equation~\ref{eq:f_igm_breakdown}).

 In Figure~\ref{fig:fraction_normalize_by_IGM}, we present the cosmic web partition of baryon $F_{\mathrm{j,baryon}}$ and IGM gas $F_{\mathrm{j, IGM}}$ with respect to different feedback physics.
-Importantly, in the calculation of $F_{\mathrm{j, IGM}}$ we focus only on the IGM gas, i.e. the gas associated with haloes is excluded.
-Although the effect of the AGN jet feedback is very significant on the haloes, this is not automatically true for the relative matter distribution across the IGM, i.e., the distribution among voids, sheets, filaments, and knots.
-Indeed there is only lower than one percent effect for the baryon partition in filaments and voids from jet feedback.
+The calculation of $F_{\mathrm{j, IGM}}$ focuses only on the IGM gas; i.e., the gas associated with haloes is excluded.
+Although the effect of the AGN jet feedback is very significant on haloes, this is not automatically true for the relative matter distribution across the IGM, i.e., the distribution among voids, sheets, filaments, and knots.
+Indeed, there is only a lower than one percent effect for the baryon partition in filaments and voids from jet feedback.
 In contrast, knots and sheets show a few percent change, which remains minor compared to the impact of the jets on haloes.
 Other variations in feedback models similarly exert a negligible influence on the partitioning of IGM gas, producing differences that are less than 2\%.

-Our findings indicate that various feedback mechanisms account for merely slight differences ($1\%-3\%$) in different parts of the cosmic web normalized to either the baryon mass partition and IGM gas mass partition.
+Our findings indicate that various feedback mechanisms account for merely slight differences ($1\%-3\%$) in different parts of the cosmic web, normalised to either the baryon mass partition or the IGM gas mass partition.
+Although the smoothing scale of $2 \hcMpc$ could also contribute to diminishing the differences, it nonetheless implies that enhancing the data model, as outlined in Equation~\ref{eq:new_decomp}, does not significantly improve the results at the current resolution of the density reconstruction.